-What better match for cold weather storage than cold, hard steel?
-There are many ways to use metal buildings to protect assets from winter storm damage.
+What better match for cold-weather storage than cold, hard steel?
+There are many ways to use steel sheds for winter storage to protect assets from winter storm damage.
 Here are just a few…

 Store Wood Away from the Damp

 Maybe you have half a cord of firewood that you plan to use over the winter.
 Or, maybe you have an unfinished home improvement project and don’t want to leave your lumber under a tarp in the yard.
-All wood materials need to be elevated off the ground to limit infestation by pests.
-And you know it’s not smart to keep the wood near your house since logs might contain termites and wood boring beetles that enjoy wood framing and siding.
-A metal storage shed with racks to hold lumber and logs keeps wood dry and ensures pests don’t migrate to your house.
+Elevate all wood materials off the ground to limit infestation by pests.
+And you know it’s not smart to keep the wood near your house.
+That’s because logs might contain termites and wood-boring beetles that enjoy wood framing and siding.
+A metal storage shed with racks to hold lumber and logs keeps wood dry.
+Also, it ensures pests don’t migrate to your house.